charmoniumQ/PROBE/docs/benchmark_suite/README.md

     \item The process PID=2 executed python.
     \item The process PID=2 read script.py.
     \item The process PID=2 read matplotlib.py (script library).
-    \item The process PID=2 opened database` for reading and writing, which creates a new version of the node in th provenance graph.
+    \item The process PID=2 opened database for reading and writing, which creates a new version of the node in th provenance graph.
     \item The process PID=2 read data.csv.
-    \item The process PID=2 wrote figure.png+.
+    \item The process PID=2 wrote figure.png.
   \end{enumerate}
   \end{minipage}
 }